Skip advert

 Advertisement - Article continues below

-The standard 18-inch wheels might sound big, but there’s a good amount of cushioning from the sidewalls, and the car’s low centre of gravity helps keep it level and stable under acceleration.
-The steering ratio is nicely balanced; it could be a touch faster, although this would have disadvantages at higher speeds.
+The R5 has a low centre of gravity, which helps to keep body lean fairly well contained.
+The steering ratio is nicely balanced and feels more natural than the hyperactive MINI, with nice weighting.
+It could be a touch faster, although this would have disadvantages at higher speeds.

 On A- and B-roads

 Thankfully, none of this urban focus has compromised the R5’s out-of-town dynamics too greatly, because it feels just as able beyond the city limits.
-At high speeds, the car can use its full suspension travel, creating an even more comfortable and well controlled ride.
-The low centre of gravity helps, too, although if you get too greedy with your speed, you’ll notice it’s not quite as sharp or composed as something like an electric MINI.
+At high speeds, the car can use its full suspension travel, creating a comfortable, yet still well controlled ride.
+The low centre of gravity helps, too, although if you get too greedy with your speed, you’ll notice it’s not quite as sharp or composed as something like an electric MINI Cooper.

 Traction is more than fine at most speeds, but if you’re aggressive with your throttle inputs in Sport mode, the wheels can spin up.
 There’s not much in the way of torque steer, though, and thanks to precise and relatively communicative steering, it’s never hectic or uncontrolled.